 - Your date of birth

-The first and last name listed on your ID must match exactly the first and last name printed on your LSAT Admission Ticket.
+The first and last name listed on your ID must match the first and last name associated with your LSAC account.

 Acceptable Forms of ID